 What percentage of the population has high blood pressure?

 The latest data from 2019 indicates that nearly a billion people around the world have hypertension.
 This is over a quarter, or 26% of the world’s population.
 US statistics show an even greater prevalence – 29% of Americans have high blood pressure, which is over 75 million people.
+Still, the blood pressure statistics from 2020 will show whether this rate is going to decrease or not.

 What country has the highest blood pressure levels?